While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 Palestra, the Gymnasium and the Greek Baths

-Going further, we found ruins of Palaestra and the Gymnasium.
+Going further, we found the ruins of Palaestra and the Gymnasium.

 Once Palaestra was a square building, with an open courtyard and rooms around it.
 That was a place where athletes trained for wrestling, boxing and jumping.
 It was built in the 3rd century BC, and it had 72 Doric colonnades.

-Beside it, there is Gymnasium, which remains dates back from the 2nd century BC.
+Beside it, there is Gymnasium, which remains dates back to the 2nd century BC.
 It was an open area surrounded by stoas, where athletes trained for running and pentathlon.